ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

 For the minikube installation, they map to host path while in the SKA k8s online cluster available on Gitlab they map to real storage (like `ceph <https://ceph.readthedocs.io>`__).

-The verification tests will checks the services and ingresses, the storage classes installed, the load balancer by installing a pod which write into a storage and retrieve the content from various different end points.
+The verification tests will check the services and ingresses, the storage classes installed, the load balancer by installing a pod which writes into a storage and retrieves the content from various different end points.

 Please check the section :ref:`Minikube Problems` for suggestions on how to solve common problems.